canonone/alx-higher_level_programming/0x02-python-import_modules/README.md

-Write a program that prints the number of and the list of its arguments.
+Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally)